12zamu/github-certification-preparation-guide/content/exams/github-administration.md

 </p>
 </details>

-### On GitHub Enterprise Server, which command lines allows to generate a logs package to communicate to the support ?
+### On GitHub Enterprise Server, what command line allows you to generate a logs package to communicate to support ?

 <details><summary>show</summary>
 <p>